Joe’s Weather Blog: It won’t rain all weekend (but it may feel that way)

 We’ll be paying attention to areas on the east side of the viewing region later today and tonight just in case.

-Then tomorrow the heavier rain set-up persists in NE MO but somewhat expands a bit farther westwards.
+Then tomorrow the heavier rain setup persists in northeast Missouri but somewhat expands a bit farther westwards…

-So in the end we sort of end up in a 1-3″ rain potential.
+So in the end we sort of end up in a 1-3 inch rain potential.

-with 5+” possible towards SE IA/NE MO and central and southern IL.
+… with 5-plus inches possible towards southeast Iowa, Northeast Missouri, and central and southern Illinois.

 That’s a lot of rain.

-As far as severe weather goes…depending on the set-up tomorrow…the KC area may be in play later in the day…with various leftover boundaries in the region and new storms popping…something could happen.
-Winds and hail would be the main threats locally with perhaps something stronger connected to an advancing cold front moving through and affecting areas south and southeast of KC in the mid to late afternoon.
+As far as severe weather goes, depending on the setup tomorrow, the Kansas City area may be in play later in the day.
+With various leftover boundaries in the region and new storms popping, something could happen.
+Winds and hail would be the main threats locally with perhaps something stronger connected to an advancing cold front moving through and affecting areas south and southeast of Kansas City in the mid-to-late afternoon.

-With that upper level storm meandering around MO on Monday…the higher risks of rain may be more on the MO side towards central MO and eastwards…but that will be watched over the weekend.
+With that upper-level storm meandering around Missouri on Monday, the higher risks of rain may be more towards central Missouri and eastwards, but that will be watched over the weekend.

-So a lot happening…and as we say the devil is in the details really.
+So a lot happening, and as we say the devil is in the details really.
 A lot will be determined by the morning chances tomorrow and how that rearranges the atmosphere locally.
-Some areas could get over 5″ of rain from all this…perhaps more favored towards north central and northeastern MO.
+Some areas could get over 5 inches of rain from all this, perhaps more favored towards north central and northeastern Missouri.

-The feature photo today comes from Sandra Cox out towards Leeton, MO
+The feature photo today comes from Sandra Cox out towards Leeton, Missouri.

 Joe